Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 6. Measure performance.
 Define a performance metric and run simulations or benchmarks to evaluate the naive solution.
 7. Optimize.
 Identify what's inefficient, propose a better algorithm, use AI to implement it, and evaluate the improved solution.

 I don't think my interviewer cared how much code was written by AI vs. me.
-They cared more about how well I partnered with AI to achieve the end goal.
-I didn't write much code myself, but I designed the algorithm, broke down the task, and prompted the AI to complete each task --- similar to how I work day to day.
+They cared more about how well I partnered with AI to achieve the goal.
+I didn't write much code myself, but I designed the algorithm, broke down the task, and prompted the AI to complete each subtask --- similar to how I work day to day.
 Signals that may matter:
-- Communicate clear plans to the interviewer and prompt the AI reasonably (tight prompts, explicit constraints, incremental diffs).
+- Communicate clear plans to the interviewer and prompt the AI effectively (tight prompts, explicit constraints, incremental diffs).
 - Read error messages carefully and iterate accordingly.
 - Explain what the AI is doing and why you accept or reject a suggested change.
 Don't copy & paste with no explanations.
 - Stay in control: you set the plan, and the AI accelerates execution.